Kylie Jenner Dumps Tyga And Moves On

 Tyga Has Too Many Issues

-Blac Chyna called out Tyga and perhaps this could have prompted Kylie to stay away from Tyga due to his never ending baby momma drama.
+Blac Chyna called out Tyga, and perhaps this could have prompted Kylie to stay away from Tyga due to his never-ending baby momma drama.
 Blac Chyna ranted on Snapchat about her first baby father and took issue with a lot of things the rapper was allegedly saying.
-She called him out for not paying child support as well as claiming that she wanted to him back.
+She called him out for not paying child support as well as claiming that she wanted him back.

-Blac laughed at the idea and according to TMZ the whole reason she ranted in the first place was because of what Rob Kardashian had informed her.
-Apparently Chyna still speaks with Rob and the whole issue was a misunderstanding and Blac was not having any of it.
+Blac laughed at the idea, and according to TMZ, the whole reason she ranted in the first place was because of what Rob Kardashian had informed her of.
+Apparently, Chyna still speaks with Rob and the whole issue was a misunderstanding and Blac was not having any of it.

-Aside from Chyna revealing that that she was interested she talked about Tyga’s apparent former lover who was transgender.
+Aside from Chyna revealing that she was interested, she talked about Tyga’s apparent former lover who was transgender.

 A post shared by Blac Chyna (@blacchyna) on